iXORTech/MinecraftServerCreator/README.md

 ## 🎊 Thanks

+Special Thanks to [gorilla-devs/ferium](https://github.com/gorilla-devs/ferium) project (licensed under MPL-2.0) for providing the part of the project idea and some of the mod downloading/updating code.

 Special Thanks to [JetBrains](https://www.jetbrains.com/?from=RemoteMC-Core) for providing us free Licenses for Open Source Development for IDEs such as [RustRover](https://www.jetbrains.com/rust/)

 [<img src="https://resources.jetbrains.com/storage/products/company/brand/logos/jb_beam.png" height="96"/>](https://www.jetbrains.com/?from=RemoteMC-Core)